ericleasemorgan/reader-sentences/README.md

 Aparently Penelope is admireable and has an excellent nature, and if you read closely Ulysses calls Penelope "wife":

-Jump ahead and the a lot of context, reformat the results, and summarize:
+Jump ahead and get a lot of context, reformat the results, and summarize:

 	./bin/search.sh author-homer-gutenberg 'ulysses penelope' 32
 	./bin/format.sh